larics/cartographer_rfcs/text/0000-saving-user-data-in-pbstream.md

 When saving the state, it will serialize its `NodeOptions` into a `UserData` proto and pass it to `MapBuilder::SerializeState`.
 A new flag, `load_configuration_from_state` will be introduced, which can be used with `load_state_filename` instead of providing `configuration_directory` and `configuration_basename(s)`.

+Also introduce `cartographer::io::DeserializeUserDataFromFile` analogously to `DeserializePoseGraphFromFile` to avoid a catch-22 - to construct a `MapBuilder`, we need the configuration; but to read the configuration, we need a `MapBuilder` to perform `MapBuilder::LoadState`.
+`DeserializeUserDataFromFile` will then allow us to read the embedded configuration directly from the `.pbstream` before constructing the `MapBuilder`.

 ## Discussion Points